romulorm/project-template/README.md

 * Navbar
 * Print layout

-## Como utilizar
+## How to use

-* Crie uma pasta para o projeto, acesse-a pelo terminal e digite "git init".
+* Create a folder for the project, access it from terminal and type "git init".
-* Descompacte o zip do projeto-padrao na pasta do seu projeto.
+* Open project-template-main.zip, open project-template-main folder, select all files and drag and drop to your project folder.
-* Para executar em desenvolvimento: npm run dev
+* To run in development mode: npm run dev
-* Para executar em produção: npm start
+* To run in production mode: npm start